openKolibri/klais-16/readme.md

 ![config-config]

 ##### Key Connector
-The front contains two optional upopulated spring connectors Molex [0472861001].
+The front contains two optional unpopulated spring connectors Molex [0472861001].
 These provide functionality if the thickness of the panel or reconfigurability is the main concern.
 By removing any solder joints on the back, and transmitting the data and power through the keyed connector.
 The thickness is limited to `5.8 mm`.
 The small PCB keys also allow assembly and construction of quick and easily reconfigurable arrays.
 The connectors are not always used, so they are not installed by default since they add cost and are not expected to be used by most.

 ![config-keyed]